scala-network/torqueps/README.md

 # TorquePS (forked from Monero Integrations)
-A Prestashop addon for accepting Torque (XMR)
+A Prestashop addon for accepting Torque (XTC)

 Compatible with the stable version of Prestashop (1.6.x).
 And working on 1.7.x